Disease Guide ·Obesity ·2026

 The Obesity-Related Denial Trap

-If your cat is documented as obese before enrollment, insurers may deny claims for obesity-related conditions (diabetes, arthritis, liver disease) as pre-existing.
-The argument: obesity was a documented pre-existing condition that led to the disease.
-Address weight issues and enroll early.
+If obesity is documented before enrollment, insurers deny obesity-caused claims (diabetes, arthritis, liver disease) as pre-existing.
+Address weight and enroll early.

 Red flag · Coverage